NeoGeographyToolkit/StereoPipeline/docs/examples.rst

      point2dem --stereographic --proj-lon 100.50792 --proj-lat 31.520417 \
        --tr 30 stereo_small_mgm/run-trans_source.tif

 This will hopefully create a DEM aligned to the underlying SRTM.
+Consider examining in ``stereo_gui`` the left and right hillshaded files produced by ``pc_align`` and the match file among them, to ensure tie points among the two DEMs were found properly (:numref:`stereo_gui_view_ip`).

 There is a chance that this may fail as the two DEMs to align could be too different.
 In that case, one can re-run ``point2dem`` to re-create the DEM to align with a coarser resolution, say with ``--tr 120``, then re-grid the SRTM DEM to the same resolution, which can be done as::